Domino-Blockchain/domichain/docs/src/integrations/exchange.md

 ## Sending Withdrawals

-To accommodate a user's request to withdraw SOL, you must generate a Solana transfer transaction, and send it to the api node to be forwarded to your cluster.
+To accommodate a user's request to withdraw SOL, you must generate a Domichain transfer transaction, and send it to the api node to be forwarded to your cluster.

 ### Synchronous

-Sending a synchronous transfer to the Solana cluster allows you to easily ensure that a transfer is successful and finalized by the cluster.
+Sending a synchronous transfer to the Domichain cluster allows you to easily ensure that a transfer is successful and finalized by the cluster.

-Solana's command-line tool offers a simple command, `solana transfer`, to generate, submit, and confirm transfer transactions.
+Domichain's command-line tool offers a simple command, `solana transfer`, to generate, submit, and confirm transfer transactions.
 By default, this method will wait and track progress on stderr until the transaction has been finalized by the cluster.
 If the transaction fails, it will report any transaction errors.